natdog400/Python-Personal-Macro/README.md

 - Templates tab:
   - Click Add Template, set a name and image path
+  - Use “Save Selection as Template” on the web Templates page: choose a monitor, drag to select a region on the live preview, enter a name, then save.
-  - Use Capture to grab from screen, or Load Image to pick a file
+  - Alternatively, use GUI capture or Load Image to pick a file
   - Preview auto-updates
 - Sequences tab:
   - Add a sequence, then add steps